-29) Both team captains must enter the full names i.e. forename and surname names of its players before commencement of play.
+29) Both team captains must supply the full names i.e. forename and surname names of its players, and the ranking order, before commencement of play.
 Results are to be registered by the home team within 3 days of the match otherwise and automatic 5 point penalty is deducted.
 This will not be reinstated if the result is recorded later.

 31) Fixtures.
 The schedule of matches must be adhered to.
-Any mutually agreed rearrangement of matches must be notified to the League Secretary at least 10 days prior to the scheduled date shown on the fixture list with the agreed new date and updated by the League Secretary.
+Any mutually agreed rearrangement of matches must be notified to the League Secretary with the agreed new date and updated by the League Secretary.
 A club is entitled to refuse a postponement giving a walk-over to them by 20 points for 5 person squash and 14 points for Racketball.
 (See appendix).
 This Claim must be made clear to the opposition at the time of the request for the postponement and the League Secretary must be informed with 10 days of the scheduled date of the original fixture.
 If a team does agree to a postponement then the League Secretary must be informed of the new date within 7 days of the initial scheduled date.
-If no claim or new date is received within 10 days then the match will be declared void, and no points awarded.
-(See Appendix)
+If no claim or new date is received within 10 days then the match will be declared void, and no points awarded to either side.
+(See Appendix 31)

 32) A club with two or more teams in a section of the League will honour the highest team’s fixtures first and the lowest team’s fixture should be postponed first.
 It is also expected that clubs will field a full team for their highest teams and if not must note why they failed so to do.
-This will be monitored by the League Secretary who will recommend action be taken by the League Committee if necessary Where possible a club having two teams in the same division will have their matches against each other arranged to be the first one each half of the season or as early as possible.
+This will be monitored by the League Secretary who will recommend action be taken by the League Committee if necessary.
+Where possible a club having two teams in the same division will have their matches against each other arranged to be the first one each half of the season or as early as possible.

 33) A team conceding a match will forfeit 5 points on the first occasion, 10 points on the second occasion and a team conceding three matches may, after ratification by the League Committee, be immediately withdrawn from the league and all their scores cancelled.
-All players must wear clothing which is in accordance with the relevant Appendix to the WSF Rules of the singles game and current ES regulations.
+All players must wear clothing which is in accordance with the relevant Appendix to the WSF Rules of the singles game and current ESR regulations.

-34) Any player under the age of 19 who participates in any WSRA Squash League match must wear ES approved eye protection in all games and the knock-up.
-No penalty will result but players under 19 who fail to wear eye protection will not be insured and play entirely at their own risk
+34) Any player under the age of 19 who participates in any WSRA Squash League match must wear ESR approved eye protection in all games and the knock-up.
+No penalty will result but players under 19 who fail to wear eye protection will not be insured and play entirely at their own risk.

 Section 3 – Nominations, Player Eligibility and Rank Order